 Is There a Cure for Migraines?

 Sumatriptan is now available in a generic form for the oral tablets, nasal spray, prefilled syringes, and injection.
 The patch form, called Zecuity, was approved by the FDA in January 2013 and is not yet generic.
-In adults, one Zecuity patch is applied to the skin and left in place for 4 hours.
+In adults, one Zecuity patch is applied to the skin (upper arm or thigh only) and left in place for 4 hours.
 No more than 2 patches should be used in a 24-hour period.

 Acute Migraine Treatments: Triptans

 Serotonin 5-HT receptor agonists (triptans) are used early in the severe migraine to stop the migraine.
 Their use is preferred over habit-forming narcotics, such as butalbital due to addiction concerns.